The Hard Way (1943 film)

-The Hard Way is a 1943 Warner Bros. musical drama film starring Ida Lupino, Dennis Morgan, and Joan Leslie.
+The Hard Way is a 1943 Warner Bros. musical drama film starring Ida Lupino, Dennis Morgan, Joan Leslie, Jack Carson, Gladys George, and Faye Emerson.
 Directed by Vincent Sherman, it is based on a story by Irwin Shaw which was reportedly based on Ginger Rogers' relationship with her first husband Jack Pepper (whom she married in 1928 at age 17) and her mother Lela.

 Plot

-Helen Chernen (Ida Lupino) is an ambitious woman, determined to escape poverty in a dirty steel town.
-She pushes her younger sister Katie (Joan Leslie) into a marriage with singer/dancer Albert Runkel (Jack Carson).
+Helen Chernen is an ambitious woman, determined to escape poverty in a dirty steel town.
+She pushes her younger sister Katie into a marriage with singer/dancer Albert Runkel.
 Katie has no interest in the man, but she is desperate for a better life.
-Runkel's partner Paul Collins (Dennis Morgan) realizes Helen's deeper intentions and tries to stop her from breaking Runkel's heart.
+Runkel's partner Paul Collins realizes Helen's deeper intentions and tries to stop her from breaking Runkel's heart.

 Once risen into wealthier surroundings, Helen tries to make a start on Katie's career.
 After showcasing her in Runkel's act, she is able to put her in a Broadway production.
 Katie soon becomes a successful singer and actress, and Collins and Runkel's act flounders.
 Runkel can't bear being away from his wife on tour and refuses to live off her earnings or even use his wife's name to promote himself.
 He eventually commits suicide.